 In addition to writing things down while doing a JHA, consider making visual documentation as well.
 If you’re using a tablet computer to take notes, you can also use the built in camera to take pictures of potential problems.
 You can even take a video that will accurately show exactly what the risk will be.

-This same strategy can be used for things like safety signs (which can be purchased here), light bulbs, loose handles and much more.
+This same strategy can be used for things like safety signs, light bulbs, loose handles and much more.
 Having the ability to quickly snap a picture or video during a JHA can make the process go much more quickly and also help to get problems addressed faster.

 5. Act on Findings